H. J. Meyers & Co.

-H. J. Meyers & Co, Inc. of Rochester, New York is a defunct investment banking and brokerage firm that specialized in small cap and micro cap financings.
+H. J. Meyers & Co was an American investment banking and brokerage firm that specialized in small cap and micro cap financings.
+Its headquarters were in Rochester, New York but it had a large Southern California presence.
 It was originally known as Thomas James Associates, Inc before they acquired H.J.
 Meyers & Co, Inc. The firm had a reputation of being a boiler room that operated within the realm of unscrupulous policies, stock manipulation, fraudulent, high pressure sales tactics and excessive markups were common.